 Sales of a substantial number of shares of our common stock in the public market could cause our stock price to decline.
 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of March 9, 2022, we had 20,708,946 shares of common stock outstanding.
+As of March 9, 2023, we had 26,731,663 shares of common stock outstanding.
 Shares held by directors, executive officers and other affiliates will be subject to volume limitations under Rule 144 under the Securities Act and various vesting agreements.

-Moreover, holders of approximately 11.1 million shares of our common stock have rights, subject to certain conditions, under our registration rights agreement covering their shares and to include their shares in registration statements that we may file for ourselves or other stockholders.
 We have registered and intend to continue to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.
 We cannot predict what effect, if any, sales of our shares in the public market or the availability of shares for sale will have on the market price of our common stock.
-However, future sales of substantial amounts of our common stock in the public market, including shares issued upon exercise of our outstanding warrant or options, or the perception that such sales may occur, could adversely affect the market price of our common stock.
+However, future sales of substantial amounts of our common stock metapholic market, including shares issued upon exercise of our outstanding warrant or options, or the perception that such sales may occur, could adversely affect the market price of our common stock.
 We also expect that significant additional capital may be needed in the future to continue our planned operations.
-To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
+To raise capital, we may sell common stock, including pursuant to our ATM program, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
+For example, in May 2022 we sold 5.9 million shares of our common stock or gross proceeds of approximately \$79.5 million (before underwriting discounts, commissions and other estimated offering expenses).
 To the extent that additional capital is raised through the sale and issuance of shares or other securities convertible into shares, our stockholders will be diluted.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.